choojs/choo-website/content/networking.md

 2. When the listener is called, we create a new `fetch()` call to a JSON endpoint.
 The url is dynamically created based on the username that's passed.
-3. We know the response will be JSON, so we try and convert the binary blob to JSON.
+3. We know the response will be JSON, so we try and convert the binary blob to a valid JavaScript Object.
-4. Now that it's a JSON blob, we want to convert it to a JavaScript Object.
-We do this using `JSON.parse()`.
-5. Now that we have our JavaScript Object, we add the new tweets to our existing list of tweets.
+5. Now that we have an object, we add the new tweets to our existing list of tweets.
 Once the new data is set, we emit the `'render'` event to trigger a DOM update.
 6. If any of the steps above failed for any reason, we emit the `'error'` event.
    If this was a real-world project, this is where we'd also make sure we had a good user-facing error, and would report the error to our analytics server.